 IMCIVREE should be injected subcutaneously in the abdomen, thigh, or arm, rotating to a different site each day.
 (Refer to Step 5 of the Instructions for Use.)
 Do not administer IMCIVREE intravenously or intramuscularly.1

 What type of syringe should the patient use to administer IMCIVREE?

-Instruct patients to use a 1-mL syringe with a 28- or 29-gauge needle appropriate for subcutaneous injection.1
+Prior to initiation of IMCIVREE, train patients or their caregivers on proper injection technique.
+Instruct patients to use a 1-mL syringe with a 28- or 29-gauge needle appropriate for subcutaneous injection.

 My patient missed a dose.
 Does he/she need to retitrate their dose?

 If a dose is missed, the once-daily regimen should be resumed as prescribed with the next scheduled dose.1

 My patient discontinued treatment for an extended period of time.
 Do I need to retitrate the dose?